erickRochaIP/erickRochaIP/README.md

-My name is Erick Figueirôa Rocha 😎
+My name is Erick Figueirôa Rocha, nice to meet you 😎
 I am currently studying computer engineering at CEFET 💻
 I am interested in learning more about the various fields of computing and making a positive impact with my work 👍
 Maybe someday I'll contribute in a open source project...
 I hope!